Another-Axiom/GT_CustomMapExample/README.md

 IMPORTANT: Make sure that all `MapOrientationPoint` prefabs have the same position and orientation as the `AccessDoorPlaceholder` prefab or your scenes won't load in correctly.

+### Hand Hold Settings
+This component can be used to create grab points in your map.
+It needs to be added to a GameObject alongside a Collider component.

+**Script Options:**
+- `Hand Snap Method` - Used to change if and how the players hand will snap to the mesh when they grab it.
+- `Rotate Player When Held` - Used if you want the player to be able to rotate their body while grabbing this object
+- `Allow Pre Grab` - Used to allow players to press the Grab button before actually colliding with this object, and still allow the grab.

+### Custom Map Eject Button Settings
+This component can be used to create a button that when pressed can either teleport them back to the Virtual Stump, or return them to the
+Arcade or Stump (wherever they entered the Virtual Stump from).

+**Script Options:**
+- `Eject Type` - Used to set if the player is returned to the Virtual Stump or ejected completely.

 ### Destroy Pre Export
 This is used to destroy in-editor visualization helpers and other editor-only objects to ensure they don't end up in your exported map.
 You can attach this script to any GameObject that should **NOT** be included in your exported map.

+### Inspector Note
+This is used extensively in the Functionality Overview scenes to provide more information on how things are setup.
+You can use this for any kind of notes you'd like to add on GameObjects.
+This component will be removed during the export process so it's only present while in-editor.

 ### Teleport Point (Prefab)
 This is a simple prefab that is essentially just a visual preview to show where you've placed them in your map.
 Can be used with the
 `MapBoundary` and `Teleporter` scripts to define teleport destinations.

+### Cameras
+Cameras are allowed as long as they are being used for Render Textures.
+Any cmaeras not using Render Textures will be deleted.

 ## Loading Zones